openxla/stablehlo/docs/spec_draft.md

   * saturation to $2^{n-1} - 1$ (or $-2^{n-1}$) for signed overflow and
   saturation to $2^n - 1$ (or $0$) for unsigned overflow.

-For floating-point element types, it implements the `multiplication` operation from the IEEE-754 specification.
+For floating-point type, it implements the `multiplication` operation from the IEEE-754 specification.

-For complex element types, it computes a complex multiplication, with corner cases TBD.
+For complex type, it computes a complex multiplication, with corner cases TBD.

-For boolean element types, the behavior is same as [stablehlo.and](#stablehloand).
+For boolean type, the behavior is same as [stablehlo.and](#stablehloand).

 ### Inputs